 FIRST THING IN THE MORNING, BEFORE EATING OR DRINKING ANYTHING A FASTING TEST CAN REVEAL whether your Insulin, medicine, and bedtime snack are keeping your blood glucose levels within the safe range throughout the night.

-CHECKING BLOOD GLUCOSE AT 3 AM IS RECOMMENDED.

-It helps to interpret high or low fasting blood glucose readings and to identify night time Hypoglycemia.
+WHEN ON INSULIN CHECKING BLOOD GLUCOSE AT 3 AM IS RECOMMENDED.
+It helps to interpret high or low fasting blood glucose readings

 BEFORE AND TWO HOURS AFTER MEALS

 TESTING BEFORE EACH MEAL,